 For the 2018-2019 school year Braintree will offer public preschool on Monday-Thursday mornings.
 Braintree will also be offering families the option of signing up for extended hours to meet the demand for full day childcare.
 This has long been a need in our area and the OSSD is excited about this new venture.
 Both programs in Randolph and Braintree public preschool spots are fully enrolled but there are still openings in the extended care options.
 Families can attend for the full day or there are openings for childcare from 10:30-5:30.
 Once a student participates in the program, they will automatically receive a spot for the subsequent year.
 Throughout the year we accept new applications and students will remain on our waiting list until they enter kindergarten.

 Both schools will offer children the very popular Educating Children Outdoors (ECO) program which has students outside each week in their outdoor classroom.
-Miller states that, “as an educator, it’s been my observation that children who spend time in high quality preschool benefit socially, academically, and intellectually, and I’m excited that the OSSD can be a part of that.”
+“As an educator," Miller said, "it’s been my observation that children who spend time in high quality preschool benefit socially, academically, and intellectually, and I’m excited that the OSSD can be a part of that.”